 These resources offer information on TBI for members of the public, including information on prevention, treatment, and support.

-The NICHD provides resources related to TBI (PDF - 48 KB) and a Spotlight on Research on Concussion.
+resources related to TBI (PDF - 48 KB) and a Spotlight on

 - National Library of Medicine

 Traumatic Brain Injury provides basic information on TBI and links to more resources.

 Brain Injury Association of America (BIA)

 The also provides several resources:

 - The association's

 about brain injury address research, rehabilitation, financial assistance, and more.

 from people affected by TBIs.